datopian/ckan-cloud-operator/docs/IMPORT-DEIS.md

 ckan-cloud-operator initialize-gitlab viderum/cloud-${OLD_SITE_ID} --wait-ready
 ```

+Make sure docker image was build, if it's not, check the error and modify Dockerfile accordingly

-Make sure Docker image is built successfully, you might need to add `pip install --upgrade pip` to the Dockerfile
+For some instances pip needs to be upgraded by adding `pip install --upgrade pip`

 Dump the DBs